AzmathShaik29/Observability/Day-3/Ingress and Load Balancing Process.md

 ```bash
 kubectl get ingress -n monitoring
 ```
 You should see an ADDRESS (the ALB URL).
-If not then check the logs:
+If not then check the Ingress Controller Logs
 ```bash
 kubectl logs -n kube-system -l app.kubernetes.io/name=aws-load-balancer-controller
 ```